-Amid Capitol violence, Facebook, YouTube remove Trump video
+Amid Capitol violence, Facebook, Twitter remove Trump video

 Trump opened his video saying, “I know your pain.
 I know your hurt.
 But you have to go home now.”

-He also went on to call the supporters “very special.”
-He also said: “We can’t play into the hands of these people.
+After repeating false claims about voter fraud affecting the election, Trump went on to say: “We can’t play into the hands of these people.
 We have to have peace.
 So go home.
 We love you.
 You’re very special.”

 Republican lawmakers and previous administration officials had begged Trump to give a statement to his supporters to quell the violence.
 The statement came as authorities struggled to take control of a chaotic situation at the Capitol that led to the evacuation of lawmakers.